Arterial Health Women

 What is Brachial Blood Pressure?

-Brachial Blood Pressure is the pressure or force of blood on the brachial artery in the upper arm.
+Brachial Blood Pressure is the pressure on the brachial artery in the upper arm.
+It is represented by two numbers: systolic (the maximum pressure when the heart pumps) and diastolic (the minimum pressure when the heart fills).

 Why it Matters